hoprnet/docs-rpch-net/docs/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 http://localhost:8080/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net
 ```

-Here is an example of adding this to MetaMask for the Gnosis chain with chain ID: 100
+Here is an example of adding this to MetaMask for the `Gnosis chain` with chain ID: `100`.
+If you want to use RPCh with a different chain, e.g. `Ethereum Mainnet`, use the corresponding chain ID: `1`.

 ![MetaMask Example](/img/MetaMask_example2.png)

+### Installation Demo

 Here is a demo video of the installation process.
-For this, I’m using a VPS to run the commands.
+For this:

+- I'm using a VPS, so replace `localhost` withe my VPS IP address for the exit URL.
+You won't need to do this if you are running RPCh locally on your terminal.
+- I donwload the server using the `Docker Pull` command from the pop-up.
+This is an optional step that you can skip.

 <p align="center" style={{"marginRight": "100px", "marginTop": "20px", "marginBottom": "20px"}}>
     <video width="960" frameborder="0" allow="autoplay; fullscreen" allowfullscreen controls >